netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

 #### Create the Citrix Ingress Controller

-Now that we have configure the Citrix Ingress controller with the required values, let's deploy it.
+Now that we have configured the Citrix Ingress controller with the required values, let's deploy it.

 ```
 kubectl create -f cic.yaml